Take a look at all the incredible action that went down at the 2017 Scandinavian Big Mountain Championships. Here’s the video summary!

 Arranged annually since 1992, the Scandinavian Big Mountain Championships is the world´s original big mountain competition.
 Hosting ski area for the event is the small resort of Riksgränsen, located above the Arctic Circle on the border between Sweden and Norway.
 Welcome to the 2017 edition, and the worlds original freeride competition!

 The Peak Performance “Rookie of the year” titles goes out to the most outstanding achievement among the young and unestablished riders, women and men, in the Scandinavian Big Mountain Championships.

-Check out the final results of the Scandinavian Big Mountain Championships 2016:
+Champions were crowned today after the final runs of the Scandinavian Big Mountain Championships.

-Join the live webcast of the final day at SBMC 2016 at SVT, Swedish National Television, from 10.30 on may 12.
+Join the live webcast today of the SBMC 2017 finals at SVT, Swedish National Television, from 10.30